Applied-Ontology-Education/Logic-for-Ontologists-Fall-2024/projects/project-1/assignment/assignment_1_short_2.md

 - For A/Bi, suppose that A is irreflexive and Bi is reflexive.
 By irreflexivity, it is not the case that xAx.
 By reflexivity, it is the case that xBix.
 Being a subproperty of Ai, Bi implies that all the couple of entities connected by Bi are also connected by Ai.
 That is, xBix implies xAix.
 Being A the inverse of Ai, it is the case that the relation A holds between the opposite instances in the relation Ai, which in this case are both x.
 That is, xAix implies xAx.
 But this contradicts th irreflexivity of A.

 - For Ai/Bi, suppose that Ai is irreflexive and that Bi is reflexive.
 By irreflexivity, it is not the case that xAix.
 By reflexivity, it is the case that xBix.
-Being Bi the inverse of B, it is the case that the relation B holds between the opposite instances in the relation Bi, which in this case are both x.
+Since Bi is the inverse of B, xBix implies xBx.
 Being a subproperty of A, B implies that all the couple of entities connected by B are also connected by A. That is, xBx implies xAx.
 But this contradicts irreflexivity of A.

 -  For B/B, see Exercise 1